skyportal/skyportal/doc/setup.md

 When running a public server, you will likely want to deploy an SSL certificate (i.e., serve `https://your.url` instead of `http://your.url`).
 Certificates can be obtained for free from services such as Let's Encrypt (https://letsencrypt.org/).

-One way to pick up the certificates with SkyPortal's nginx deployment is by modifying the default nginx template configuration files which come with baselayer.
-In this case, in the server portion of baselayer/services/nginx/nginx.conf.template, one can add (for Let's Encrypt'):
+To have nginx pick up your SSL certificate, you'll need to modify the nginx configuration in `baselayer/services/nginx/nginx.conf.template`.
+For example, you would add the following for Let's Encrypt:

     listen [::]:443 ssl ipv6only=on;
     listen 443 ssl;